sebastianspicker/ai-pdf-renamer/README.md

 A working tree for ai-pdf-renamer with an evolving implementation history.

 ## Overview
-ai-pdf-renamer documents maintained build commands, known limits, and remaining work.
+ai-pdf-renamer records the stable project shape and the work still worth checking.

 ## Status
-Lifecycle stage: bootstrap.
+Lifecycle stage: exploration.
 Maintenance guidance now reflects the stable shape.

 ## Usage
-- Merged scattered python guidance into the docs.
+- Merged scattered next js guidance into the docs.

 - The document now favors checked behavior over exploratory notes.